Bishop's Stortford Hockey Club: Senior Section

 The senior section offers a wide range of teams to suit all abilities and competitive aspirations.
-In the 2024-25 season, BSHC fielded 16 senior sides: 7 men’s teams and 9 ladies’ teams competing in the England Hockey East Leagues.This breadth ensures there is a team for every adult player, from elite squads to more social sides.
+In the 2024-25 season, BSHC fielded 16 senior sides: 7 men’s teams and 9 ladies’ teams competing in the England Hockey East Leagues.
+This expansion ensures there is a team for every adult player, from elite squads to more social sides.

 The Ladies 1st XI had back to back promotions starting from 2019, where they become champions of both the East League Division 1 South and a year later champions in the East Premier Division.
 This saw the Ladies 1st XI for the first time in club history play in the Vitality Women's Conference East league.

-In the 2022-23 season, the Men's 1st XI achieved a significant milestone by securing promotion from East League Division 1 South to the prestigious East Men's Premier Division for the 2023-24 season.
-This remarkable accomplishment reflects the team's hard work, skill, and determination, positioning them among the elite clubs in the region.
+In the 2022-23 season, the Men's 1st XI achieved a significant milestone by securing promotion from East League Division 1 South to the East Men's Premier Division for the 2023-24 season.
+This accomplishment positioned them among the elite clubs in the region.